-MDTs connect directly to the production machine’s electrical operating signals to collect equipment downtime, production, performance and OEE data.
+MDTs connect directly to ANY production machine’s electrical operating controls to collect machine downtime, production, performance and manufacturing OEE data.
 MDTs automatically record downtime, and can either prompt the Operator to enter the reason for the down event, or record downtime in multiple reasons from direct machine connections.

-Rejects are tracked automatically from direct machine connection(s) and from Operator Input.
+Similarly, rejects are tracked automatically from direct machine connection(s) and from keypad Operator Input.

-Four models of MDT with 3, 10, to 40 downtime reasons and 10 or 20 defect reasons enable you to match MDT features to individual machine functionality for economical, automated equipment downtime tracking.
+Three models of MDT with up to 40 downtime and 20 Reject Reasons enable you to match MDT features to individual machine functionality for economical, automated equipment downtime tracking.

-Plant floor and remote Production Scoreboards keep Operators productive and managers informed of reasons for stoppage, slowdowns.
+Plant floor and remote Production and Manufacturing OEE Scoreboards keep Operators productive and managers informed of reasons for stoppage, slowdowns.